oracle/terraform-provider-oci/website/docs/r/dns_action_create_zone_from_zone_file.html.markdown

 # oci_dns_action_create_zone_from_zone_file
 This resource provides the Action Create Zone From Zone File resource in Oracle Cloud Infrastructure DNS service.

 Creates a new zone from a zone file in the specified compartment.
+Not supported for private zones.

 After the zone has been created, it should be further managed by importing it to an `oci_dns_zone` resource.